-Okay, you got me- So I’m a day late in celebrating World Bread Day which was designated as October 16th, but as any baker will tell you, good bread takes time.
-Of course, I did end up making a quick bread, but it was the planning that took the most time and set me behind schedule.
-Seeing practically every foodie in the blogosphere talking about this date for weeks, surely it would be hard to miss it, you might argue, but truly it was just an unfortunate chain of coincidences that postponed the party.
-If I finally had time to turn on the oven, the sun wouldn’t be out [to capture the best pictures, lest I fail you dear readers with sub-par food porn!]
-If the sun decided to come out, I wouldn’t have enough ingredients on hand.
-If I had enough ingredients… And so it went, that nothing was happening in the kitchen except for defrosting the occasional frozen waffle under the broiler.
+Okay, you got me: I’m a day late in celebrating World Bread Day, designated as October 16th, but as any baker will tell you, good bread takes time.
+While I did end up making a quick bread, it was the planning that took the most time.
+If the sun decided to come out to allow for decent photos, I wouldn’t have enough ingredients on hand.
+If I had enough ingredients… And so it went, that nothing was happening in the oven except for defrosting the occasional frozen waffle under the broiler.

 Soft, delightfully chewy around the edges, and hinting of caramel undertones, I don’t know if you even need the chocolate chips to make this easy treat irresistible.
 Of course, it certainly didn’t hurt to include it, either.

 Briefly toasted to just barely re-melt chips and warm a thick slice through, there are few other breakfasts (or lunches, or snacks, or desserts) that can compare.

 Butterscotch Pudding Bread